 However, it is absolutely vital that if an employee files a claim that they have not received all the wages owed then the FLSA absolutely prohibits employers from retaliating against them.
 Therefore, if you respond to the lawsuit with a claim for time theft, the FLSA would consider that as retaliation – unless you can 100% prove that said employee intentionally committed time theft.

 Discover more resources available by the FLSA here: employers, workers, and state and local governments.
 Always refer to the FLSA rules and guidelines, via their website, you can find the appropriate individual to speak with that’s in your area.
 Additionally, don’t just jump to conclusions – remain calm and gather all the facts then speak with a lawyer on the next steps so you can avoid a hefty lawsuit yourself.
 Time theft laws and regulations are touchy so make sure all your bases are covered before jumping head in.

 Employees stealing time at work does happen, and quite often too, even if you’re not aware of it.
 And maybe your employees aren’t even aware that what they’re doing is time theft!
 By understanding what time theft is and what time theft laws are, you and your employees will be better prepared in the long term and can avoid any nasty disagreements and lawsuits.
 In addition, by using time tracking apps, you’re able to see exactly where you stand so it’s easier to monitor your employee’s attendance.

-Our guide outlined above serves as a great starting point but it’s vital that you remain current on all rules and regulations as they can change at any given moment.
+Our guide outlined above serves as a great starting point for creating a time theft policy but it’s vital that you remain current on all rules and regulations as they can change at any given moment.

 #1 Time Tracking App

-Easily track and manage work hours on jobs and projects, improve your payroll process and the way you manage timesheets, and collaborate with your out-of-office employees like never before.
-Quick and easy setup, full implementation support included and you can start for free!
+Easily track and manage work hours on jobs and projects, improve your payroll process, better manage timesheets, and more.